iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Background and Related Work

 This subsection focuses on surface codes to illustrate the substantial overheads of standard FTQC protocols, which presents a major barrier to practical implementation on near-term hardware.
 The dominant costs arise from the space overhead of logical encoding and the space-time overhead of non-Clifford logical T gate.

 \textbf{Logical Encoding.} Surface codes are a leading candidate for FTQC due to their 2D local structure, efficient decoding algorithms~\cite{horsman2012surface, vuillot2019code, higgott2022pymatching}, and high threshold ($\sim 1\%$)~\cite{bravyi1998quantum, fowler2012surface}.
+However, they exhibit low encoding efficiency: a square patch of $2d^2-1$ physical qubits encodes only a single logical qubit, where $d$ is the code distance, and larger $d$ is required to achieve lower logical error rates (LERs).
 However, they exhibit low encoding efficiency (Fig.~\ref{fig: FTQCBack}(a)): a square patch of $2d^2-1$ physical qubits encodes only a single logical qubit, where $d$ is the code distance, and larger $d$ is required to achieve lower logical error rates (LERs).
 Simulations suggest that under a physical error rate of $10^{-3}$, reaching LERs of $10^{-4}, 10^{-5}$, and $10^{-6}$ requires distances $d=$5, 7, and 9, respectively~\cite{fowler2018low}.
 In practice, however, more complex noise structures demand even larger distances.
 For example, Google’s experiment~\cite{google2023suppressing} shows that achieving an LER of $\sim 10^{-4}$ requires a distance-13 surface code, corresponding to over 300 physical qubits per logical qubit.
 Consequently, even a modest 30-logical-qubit program may require close to 10,000 physical qubits—well beyond the scope of near-term quantum hardware.

 \textbf{Logical T Gate.} To support universal quantum computation, FTQC circuits are typically decomposed into the Clifford+T gate set~\cite{ross2014optimal}.
 While Clifford gates are relatively cheap to implement on surface codes~\cite{fowler2018low, bravyi2005universal}, T gates are significantly more costly.
-A logical T gate is applied via gate teleportation~\cite{knill2004fault}, using a magic state $|T\rangle = (|0\rangle + e^{i\pi/4}|1\rangle)/\sqrt{2}$ (see Fig.~\ref{fig: FTQCBack}(b)).
+A logical T gate is applied via gate teleportation~\cite{knill2004fault}, using a magic state $|T\rangle = (|0\rangle + e^{i\pi/4}|1\rangle)/\sqrt{2}$.
 This magic state can be prepared in a surface code patch through \emph{state injection}, which grows a physical magic state into a logical one~\cite{lao2022magic, li2015magic}, but the resulting LER remains at $O(p)$, where $p = 10^{-3} \sim 10^{-4}$, insufficient for fault-tolerant use.